miekg/skydns2/README.md

 `go get -d -v ./... && go build -v ./...`

-SkyDNS' configuration is stored *in* etcd: there are no flags.
+SkyDNS' configuration is stored *in* etcd: but there are also flags.
 To start SkyDNS, set the etcd machines with the environment variable ETCD_MACHINES:

     export ETCD_MACHINES='http://192.168.0.1:4001,http://192.168.0.2:4001'
-    ./skydns2
+    ./skydns

 If `ETCD_MACHINES` is not set, SkyDNS will default to using `http://127.0.0.1:4001` to connect to etcd.
+Or you can use the flag `-machines`.

 ## Configuration
 SkyDNS' configuration is stored in etcd as a JSON object under the key `/skydns/config`.
 The following parameters